joelouthan/theologic.us/content/posts/prayers/2020-08-29-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

+Isaiah 60:4-7
+Lift up your eyes all around, and see;
+they all gather together, they come to you;
+your sons shall come from afar, and your daughters shall be carried on the hip.
+Then you shall see and be radiant;
+your heart shall thrill and exult, because the abundance of the sea shall be turned to you, the wealth of the nations shall come to you.
+A multitude of camels shall cover you, the young camels of Midian and Ephah;
+all those from Sheba shall come.
+They shall bring gold and frankincense, and shall bring good news, the praises of the LORD.
+All the flocks of Kedar shall be gathered to you;
+the rams of Nebaioth shall minister to you;
+they shall come up with acceptance on my altar, and I will beautify my beautiful house.

 ## Those who have left church in Norman